Frequently Asked Questions

 Will you be offering T’fillot (prayer) services at Mishpachah B’Ramah?

-Due to physical distancing regulations and challenges, we will not be offering formal prayer services beyond Kabbalat Shabbat (Friday evening service).
-We will, however, offer some facilitated Jewish learning opportunities on Shabbat morning.
+Due to physical distancing regulations and challenges, we offer limited formal prayer services including Kabbalat Shabbat (Friday evening service) and special services for holidays observed during a scheduled Getaway.
+We will, however, also offer some facilitated Jewish learning opportunities.

 Do you have kippot, siddurim, tallit and tefillin I can use during my stay?

 We ask that you bring your own siddurim (prayer books), kippot, tallit and tefillin for personal use, if you would like access to these items during your stay.
-Note your dining table in the Chadar Ochel (dining hall) will have laminated birkonim (prayer booklets with the blessings said before and after meals) to utilize if you choose to do so.
-These booklets are Hebrew-only and do not have translation or transliteration, so we recommend bringing your own birkon from home if needed.
+Note your dining table in the Chadar Ochel (Dining Hall) will have birkonim (booklets with the blessings said before and after meals) to utilize if you choose to do so.

 What does Shabbat look like at Mishpachah B’Ramah?

 Shabbat is a sacred time each week at Ramah Darom.
 We will start and end Shabbat together with an outdoor Kabbalat Shabbat on Friday evening and Havdalah under the stars at the conclusion of Shabbat.
 We encourage a screen-free Shabbat environment and our campus is surrounded by an Eruv.
-While we will not be facilitating the communal Shabbat experience we typically do at retreats and summer camp, we will have Shabbat specific resources at your disposal including candles, kiddush and challah.
+While we will not be facilitating the communal Shabbat experience we typically do at retreats and summer camp, we will have some Shabbat (and holiday) specific programming and many resources at your disposal including candles, kiddush and challah.

 Please note that while the pool is available for reserved time on Saturday afternoon the lake is not open on Shabbat.